ǃNamiǂNûs Constituency

-ǃNamiǂNûs ([ᵑǃa.mi.ᵑǂũ̀ṹs]; until 2013 Lüderitz), is an electoral constituency in the ǁKaras Region of Namibia.
-It contains the major town of Lüderitz, after which the constituency was originally named.
+ǃNamiǂNûs ([ᵑǃa.mi.ᵑǂũ̀ṹs]; until 2013 Lüderitz) is an electoral constituency in the ǁKaras Region of Namibia.
+It covers an area of 48,271 sqkm and contains the major town of Lüderitz, after which the constituency was originally named.
 In 2011, it had a population of 13,859, down from 14,542 in 2001.
 As of 2020 the constituency had 9,670 registered voters.

 Politics

-In the 2010 regional elections, SWAPO's Jan Albertus Scholtz won the constituency with 3,526 votes.
-His only challenger was Phyllicia Maree’ Hercules of the Rally for Democracy and Progress, who received 559 votes.
+ǃNamiǂNûs Constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional elections, its candidate David Shoombe was elected with 4,135 of the 4,468 votes cast.
+In the 2010 regional elections, Jan Albertus Scholtz (SWAPO) won the constituency with 3,526 votes.
+His only challenger was Phyllicia Maree’ Hercules of the Rally for Democracy and Progress (RDP), who received 559 votes.
 In the 2015 regional elections Swapo won the constituency without any contesting opposition candidate.

 The 2020 regional election saw six candidates competing for the councillor position and was only narrowly won by SWAPO.
 Its candidate Hambelela Ndjaleka obtained 1,654 votes, ahead of Tshinana Petrus Tshiqwetha of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, who obtained 1,438 votes.
 Fritz Dausab of the Landless People's Movement (LPM, a new party registered in 2018) came third with 567 votes, independent candidates Reginald Paul Hercules and Michaeleno Kadhikwa got 322 and 121 votes respectively, and Gideon Kondjeni Kalenga of the Popular Democratic Movement (PDM) obtained 228.